wso2/docs-choreo-dev/en/docs/quick-start-guides/build-your-first-cloud-native-application-with-choreo.md

 1. Go to [https://console.choreo.dev/](https://console.choreo.dev/cloud-native-app-developer) and sign in.
 This opens the project home page.
 2. If you already have one or more components in your project, click **+ Create**.
 Otherwise, proceed to the next step.
 3. Go to the **Service** card and click **Create**.
-4. Enter a unique name and a description for the service.
+4. Enter a unique name and a description of the service.
 You can enter the name and description given below:

     | **Field**       | **Value**               |
     |-----------------|-------------------------|